Mellias-dev/PrceduralGen/README.md

           _bsp2.Tree.Add(_child2);
       }

 This Split function makes 2 Nodes if the parent Node can be split horizontaly or verticaly.
-If not then then we have reach a node sufficiently small and we place a room in it.
+If not then we have reach a node sufficiently small and we place a room in it.

 Given that Nodes are created by pairs that we call sisters and that the only nodes that give rooms don't have children because they couldn't split, we just have to connect sisters that don't have children to form corridors.
 Here comes the fonction ConnectSisters in wich we recursively search for these nodes and we create corridors between them :